 - Eases constipation

-- May decrease the risk of gestational diabetes, preeclampsia, and cesarean delivery
+- May decrease your risk of gestational diabetes, preeclampsia, and cesarean delivery

 - Promotes healthy weight gain during pregnancy

-- Improves overall general fitness, and strengthens the heart and blood vessels
+- Improves your overall general fitness and strengthens your heart and blood vessels

 - Prepares the client for labor and birth